mistymyto/apush/F.gilded_age.md

 ### Nativist Reaction

-- Accused the new immigrants of being a threat to their jobs and way of life (xenophobia)
+- Accused the new immigrants of being a threat to their jobs and way of life
+- Xenophobia

 ### Chinese Exclusion Act, 1882